 Through January 2, 2019, Subaru Superstore of Chandler and Subaru of America will donate up to $500 to the Foundation.
 Over the past few years, Subaru has contributed more than $100,000 towards our support of excellence in education.

 Cash or Car?
 Which would you choose?!
 Our Winner's Choice Raffle has brought a whole lot of joy for not only the winner, but to classrooms across the district!
 Early Bird prizes will be drawn on December 12th.

-IMPACT Chandler Scholars is an opt-in program for CUSD high school students who enroll in the first semester of their freshman year.
+This opt-in program for CUSD high school students includes enrolling in the first semester of freshman year.
 Volunteerism and a commitment to academics are essential to program participation.